uabrc/uabrc.github.io/docs/uab_cloud/tutorial/volumes.md

     ![Image showing how to select Volumes in a cloud.rc account](./images/cloudrc-volume-select.png)

-1. Locating the Volume to Extend
+1. Locating the Volume to Increase
-    1. With your list of volumes displayed, identify the volume you wish to resize.
+    1. With your list of volumes displayed, identify the volume you wish to increase its size.
 You may use the search/filter option if you have multiple volumes set up.
-    1. Use the checkbox to select your preferred volume to resize.
+    1. Use the checkbox to select your preferred volume to increase its size.

     ![Image showing a list of Volumes in a cloud.rc account](./images/cloudrc-volume-list.png)

 1. Initiating the Volume Extension
-    1. Once you have selected your volume, it's time to initiate the resizing process.
+    1. Once you have selected your volume, it's time to initiate the process for increasing it.
     1. Click on the dropdown menu located to the far right under "Actions".
     1. From the dropdown options, select "Extend Volume"